mwittig/node-milight-promise/README.md

 # node-milight-promise

-A node module to control Milight LED bulbs and OEM equivalents auch as Rocket LED, Limitless LED Applamp, Easybulb, s`luce, iLight, iBulb, and Kreuzer.
-This library use Promises to automatically synchronize the command sequences.
-So there is no need for nesting commands using callback.
+A node module to control Milight LED bulbs and OEM equivalents such as Rocket LED, Limitless LED Applamp, Easybulb, s`luce, iLight, iBulb, and Kreuzer.
+This library uses Promises to automatically synchronize the command sequences.
+Thus, there is no need for nesting commands using callbacks.
 Of course, each API call returns a promise which can be used to wait for the call to be resolved or rejected.
+The module has been tested with RGBW and White bulbs using a Milight version 4 bridge.
+RGB bulbs which are no longer sold since January 2014 should also work using the rgb command set.

 ## Introduction

 Milight uses a very primitive three-byte-sequence one-way communication protocol where each command must be sent in a single UDP packet.
-It is fire & forget really similar to simply RF protocols for garage door openers and such.
+It is just fire & forget similar to simple RF protocols for garage door openers and such.
- Compared to other Milight libraries I am using a more more aggressive timing for the delay between sending UDP command packets (```delayBetweenCommands``` property).
+ Compared to other Milight libraries, I am using a more more aggressive timing for the delay between sending UDP command packets (```delayBetweenCommands``` property).

  Generally, the delay is to reduce the chances of UDP packet loss on the network.
 A longer delay may lower the risk of data loss, however, data loss is likely to occur occasionally on a wireless network.
 Keep in mind, that apart from your Wifi network there is another lossy communications channel between the Milight Controller and the bulbs.
 My strategy